The University's Basic Purchasing Procedures

 Purchases with a dollar total of $5,000 or less, do not require competition.
 However, each request must be submitted with a current quotation (30 day period).

 The University is required to issue a written request for quotations for purchases that exceed $5,000 and are less than $25,000.
-Generic specifications/scope of work should be submitted to the Purchasing Office with a valid purchase request (signatures and budgets in place).
+Generic specifications/scope of work should be submitted to the Procurement Services Office with a valid purchase request (signatures and budgets in place).
 The attached request should cover the estimated amount of the purchase.

 Purchases in excess of $100,000 may be bid at the University level or through the North Carolina Division of Purchase and Contracts (Raleigh).
 (IFB) received at the University level, are tabulated in Purchasing, reviewed by originating departments and a desired vendor is chosen.
-The originating department then sends a letter of recommendation to the Purchasing Office.
+The originating department then sends a letter of recommendation to the Procurement Services Office.
 This decision is reviewed.
-If in agreement, the Purchasing Office will send a recommendation to the Division of Purchase and Contracts (supporting the using department) for review and approval.
+If in agreement, Procurement Services will send a recommendation to the Division of Purchase and Contracts (supporting the using department) for review and approval.
 If favorable, the Division will send a certification to purchase to the University.
 If purchases are bid at the Division, again generic specifications are sent and the Division will post the IFB, receive it, tabulate it and send it to the University for a recommendation.
 That recommendation is reviewed at the State level and again if favorable a certification for purchase is sent to the University.

 If an originating department desires a specific vendor without competition, a written request for quotation must be sent to the "sole sourced".
 A written statement (waiver of competition should accompany the request if it is deemed that this is "exclusive or otherwise limited" to the vendor listed.
 Request should not be held intentionally, thus making time constraints the criteria of support for sole source.
 Example of a sole source procurement include: